HuiLiuCode/pymdlog/README.md

 * "CSV" for R (use read.csv with header=FALSE), Excel

-The above-mentioned have been tested, but other program would be compatible too.
+The above-mentioned have been tested, but other programs would be compatible too.

 ## Contact

-If you have any problem about using the program, please feel free to contact me via email:
+If you have any problem about using the program, please feel free to contact me via email: teffliu@hotmail.com

-teffliu@hotmail.com